kckarnige/e694/README.md

 ### Why should I use this?

-Pros:
-- No restrictions in who or what can fetch the content.
+- No restrictions on who or what can fetch the content.
 - Media URLs are shorter and straight-forwards.
 - Works just about the same as official e6.
 - Embed accounts for contributors, even for e926.